RenderKit/oidn/README.md

 At the heart of the Intel Open Image Denoise library is a collection of efficient deep learning based denoising filters, which were trained to handle a wide range of samples per pixel (spp), from 1 spp to almost fully converged.
-Thus it is suitable for both preview and final-frame rendering.
+Thus it is suitable for both preview and final frame rendering.
 The filters can denoise images either using only the noisy color (*beauty*) buffer, or, to preserve as much detail as possible, can optionally utilize auxiliary feature buffers as well (e.g. albedo,